united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Developers/factorycube-edge/_index.md

 - emqx causes for internet blackouts longer than 3-4 min a DoS attack on our server (messages are send in endless loop, see https://github.com/emqx/emqx-bridge-mqtt/issues/81)
 - VerneMQ only stored 10-20% of the data
 - mosquitto was working very unreliable

+## nodered

+This tool is used to connect PLC and to process data.
+See also [Getting Started](../../getting-started/connecting-machines-creating-dashboards).
+Or take a look into the [official documentation](www.nodered.org/docs)

+## emqx-edge

+This tool is used as a central MQTT broker.
+See [emqx-edge documentation](https://docs.emqx.io/en/edge/latest/) for more information.